rifti50/Biostat-ai-Local-machine-deployment-/README.md

 - Your data: Variable

 ## Uninstalling After Exams
-1. Use built-in uninstaller in app
+1. Use built-in uninstaller in the app
 2. Or simply delete the entire folder
 3. No registry entries or system files